About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

 This reaction is seen in some individuals who are then said to be allergic to that particular substance or allergen.
-The majority that do not exhibit any reaction to that very substance are said to be non allergic to it.
+The majority that does not exhibit any reaction to that very substance is said to be non-allergic to it.

 Some common factors have been noted between allergies and allergens.
 They are:

 - The immune system is always involved and is a must factor.

 - The allergens cause allergic reactions that might be instant or delayed.